-NOTE: Customizing ZENworks Agent features is not applicable to Macintosh devices.
+NOTE: Customizing ZENworks Agent features is not applicable to Macintosh devices.![Mridula: Added note for 11.2, Bug# 738234.
+Profile 112. review- Vedha.]

 The following steps explain how to customize settings at the Management Zone level.
 For information about customizing settings on a device folder or individual device, see "Customizing the Agent Features" in the ZENworks Discovery, Deployment, and Retirement Reference.